 (i) Limitation on costs.--The total annual costs charged to customers by an electric distribution company in implementing this section may not exceed 0.25% of the total annual customer bill amount for an electric distribution company, excluding bill amounts for electric energy, for the most recent 12-month period ending December 31, 2019, or the test year upon which distribution rates were established in the electric distribution company's most recent base distribution rate case proceeding.

-(j) Additional regional frameworks and transportation electrification infrastructure development plans.--An electric distribution company shall contract for an update of the regional framework required under subsection (e) and file an updated transportation electrification infrastructure development plan required under subsection (f) after five years.
+(j) Additional regional frameworks and transportation electrification infrastructure development plans.--The Department of Transportation shall contract for an update of the regional framework required under subsection (e) and coordinate with the electric distribution company to file an updated transportation electrification infrastructure development plan required under subsection (f) after five years.
 Additional regional frameworks and infrastructure development plans shall be developed after December 31, 2025, as directed by the commission.

 (k) Voluntary development of transportation electrification infrastructure development plans.--An electric distribution company may file a transportation electrification infrastructure development plan for commission approval in accordance with this section for counties within the company's service territory that do not qualify as priority alternative transportation infrastructure counties.
-The commission approval requirements of subsection (g) do not apply to plans filed under this subsection.
 Plans filed under this subsection must include an affirmative written statement of support by the majority of the elected county representatives for any county included in the plan.

 (l) Open access for public electric vehicle charging stations.--